zhanghai/markdown-template/README.md

 ## Get Started

 Execute `deploy.sh` to generate a template for your own use, and then start writing your markdown documents from the template.

+You can also optionally execute `install.sh` to install the template file to your XDG template directory, for usage within most file managers.